robertmuth/Cwerg/FrontEndWASM/README.md

 The [parser](parser.py) and the [instructions table](opcode_tab.py) do not have any other dependencies and might be useful by themselves.

+Note: Most WASM programs and the WASI bindings require 64bit ints which currently makes them unsuitable for A32 code generation.

 ### WASI Support

 Currently implemented are: